 The academic services dean is responsible for admission, academic support services, financial aid, student disability services, student records and registration, and commencement.

-The Assistant Vice Provost and Associate Dean of Student Services serves as an advocate for undergraduate and graduate students and promotes participation in campus life.
-The Assistant Vice Provost and members of her staff are available to assist students in a variety of ways, including working with various schools and colleges to handle medical leaves of absence, meeting with students regarding policy clarification, providing support for personal and emotional challenges, and making appropriate referrals for academic progress.
-The Assistant Vice Provost also serves as a resource and contact point for parents and other family members.
+The Associate Vice Provost and Dean of Student Services serves as an advocate for undergraduate and graduate students and promotes participation in campus life.
+The Associate Vice Provost and members of her staff are available to assist students in a variety of ways, including working with various schools and colleges to handle medical leaves of absence, meeting with students regarding policy clarification, providing support for personal and emotional challenges, and making appropriate referrals for academic progress.
+The Associate Vice Provost also serves as a resource and contact point for parents and other family members.

-Assistant Vice Provost and Associate Dean of Student Services
+Associate Vice Provost and Dean of Student Services

 University Center 5th Floor